faenrandir/a_careful_examination/documents/first-vision/1832-first-vision-suppressed/1832-first-vision-suppressed.md

 ## The evidence

-LaMar Petersen, an amateur Mormon historian, met with Levi Young (senior President of the First Council of the Seventy) on February 3, 1953, and took these notes:
+LaMar Petersen, an amateur LDS historian,[^later_excommunicated] met with Levi Young (senior President of the First Council of the Seventy) on February 3, 1953, and took these notes:

 > His curiosity was excited when reading in Roberts’ Doc.
 History reference to "documents from which these writings were compiled."
 Asked to see them.
 TOLD TO GET HIGHER PERMISSION.
 Obtained that permission.
 Examined documents.
 Written, he thought, about 1837 or 1838.
 Was told NOT TO COPY OR TELL WHAT THEY CONTAINED.
 Said it was a “STRANGE” account of the First Vision.
 Was put back in vault.
 REMAINS UNUSED, UNKNOWN.